NM-TAFE/civ-ipriot-smiley/knowledge_and_evidence.md

 ### Where is the Sense(Hat) in the code?

-1. Which class(s) utilize the functionality of the SenseHat?
+1. Which class(es) utilize the functionality of the SenseHat?
    > Your answer here
    >
 2. Which of these classes directly interact with the SenseHat functionalities?